FOOD & DRINKS TRADERS

 We welcome applications from new traders doing food and drinks but please be aware, this is not a food and drink festival!

 The reason we like to keep these to a minimum is to ensure each one has the opportunity to make some decent money.
-We appreciate the overheads and costs involved in running a hot food stall (not just the power to cook but also the fuel to get there) needs to work out as a viable option for their business.
+We appreciate the overheads and costs involved in running a food business along with fuel to get there) needs to work out as a viable option for their business.

 There is sometimes one other trader indoors that does other themed cupcakes and larger special occasion cakes to order.